 You’ve reached the end of November with a 50,000-word manuscript.
 Well done!
 Now, before you get carried away and start printing off hardback copies, it’s important to realize that you only have the first draft and that a lot of fun (and hard work) has still to come.

-33. Put your draft away for a month before you work on the second draft
+33. Put your draft away for a month

 “After NaNoWriMo, writers should put their manuscripts aside for a month or more," editor Lourdes Venard suggests In the meantime, you can read books about the craft of writing, perhaps.
 Then go back to that initial draft and revise, revise, revise!”
 And when you're not writing?
 You can read, read, read.
 For a taste of the seasonal, here are 50 Christmas stories that you can read in December.

 Editor Kate Angelella also suggests finding help from readers at some point in your rewriting journey: “Sometimes writers will want to turn a manuscript over to me the moment they've finished NaNoWriMo.
 To get the most out of your editorial experience, do your second and third pass, and consider beta readers or workshopping before turning the manuscript over to the editor.”
 And if you're writing outside of your own culture, consider whether or not you need a sensitivity reader before going to press.

 “When you finish the draft, by all means, enjoy the moment and uncork the champagne," says editor Andrew Lowe, who also suggests taking a break from your project.
 "Put your manuscript aside for a few weeks.
 After that, come back to it and get to work on the rewrite.
 Working with an editor should come after this point.
 It will be a frustrating — and probably costly — experience if you get an editor to work on a first draft.”